Creutzfeldt–Jakob disease: Histopathology

-Testing of tissue remains the most definitive way of confirming the diagnosis of CJD, although it must be recognized that even biopsy is not always conclusive.
+Testing of tissue remains the most definitive way of confirming the diagnosis of CJD, although even a biopsy is not always conclusive.

-In one-third of people with sporadic CJD, deposits of "prion protein (scrapie)", PrPSc, can be found in the skeletal muscle and/or the spleen.
+In one-third of people with sporadic CJD, deposits of "prion protein (scrapie)", PrPSc, can be found in the skeletal muscle or the spleen.
 Diagnosis of vCJD can be supported by biopsy of the tonsils, which harbor significant amounts of PrPSc; however, biopsy of brain tissue is the definitive diagnostic test for all other forms of prion disease.
-Due to its invasiveness, biopsy will not be done if clinical suspicion is sufficiently high or low.
+Due to its invasiveness, a biopsy will not be done if clinical suspicion is sufficiently high or low.
 A negative biopsy does not rule out CJD, since it may predominate in a specific part of the brain.

-The classic histologic appearance is spongiform change in the gray matter: the presence of many round vacuoles from one to 50 micrometers in the neuropil, in all six cortical layers in the cerebral cortex or with diffuse involvement of the cerebellar molecular layer.
+The classic histologic appearance is spongiform change in the gray matter: the presence of many round vacuoles from one to 50 micrometers in the neuropil, in all six cortical layers in the cerebral cortex, or with diffuse involvement of the cerebellar molecular layer.
 These vacuoles appear glassy or eosinophilic and may coalesce.
 Neuronal loss and gliosis are also seen.
 Plaques of amyloid-like material can be seen in the neocortex in some cases of CJD.

 However, extra-neuronal vacuolization can also be seen in other disease states.
 Diffuse cortical vacuolization occurs in Alzheimer's disease, and superficial cortical vacuolization occurs in ischemia and frontotemporal dementia.
-These vacuoles appear clear and punched-out.
+These vacuoles appear clear and punched out.
 Larger vacuoles encircling neurons, vessels, and glia are a possible processing artifact.